XiuzhuShao/SimpleTodo/README.md

 * [X] A supportActionBar with a title has been added to both the Main Task and Edit Task screen.
 Additionally, the Edit Task action bar provides a back arrow so that the user can return to the main task if they decide not to edit the list item.

+* [X] The launch icon has been changed to better reflect the functionality of the app.
+Color scheme has been updated.

+* [X] A delete-all button has been implemented to clear the list.
+When the button is pressed, an alert pops up to confirm that the user does in fact want to clear the list.
+Upon confirmation, the current list of tasks is wiped.

 ## Video Walkthrough

 Here's a walkthrough of implemented user stories: